sporule/big-data-cluster/README.md

 ## 01/10/2020

-- Replaced Jupyter Lab with Jupyter Hub, you can login by using the linux credential.
+- Replaced Jupyter Lab with Jupyter Hub, you can login by using the linux credential in hadoop.env.

 ## 30/09/2020